JesseGauntlet/nomable/mydocs/idea.md

 5) Once the progress bar is full, my cravings data is saved for the day (visible from trends)

 - I want to have a friend's list
+1) Ability to add friends by username
+2) Ability to send friend request
+3) Ability to accept friend request
-1) See a list of my friends (and their profiles)
+4) Ability to see list of friends

+- I want to have friend groups
+1) Ability to create a group
-2) Ability to add friends
+2) Ability to add friends to a group
+3) Ability to remove friends from a group
+4) Ability to see a list of friends in a group
+5) Ability to see a list of groups I am in

 - I want to build consensus on what to eat in group settings
 1) Create a group